flueke/mesycontrol/doc/sphinx/index.rst

    Device tree with **linked_mode** disabled.

 The GUI shows hardware and config trees side-by-side.
-On the left side active MRC connections and their connected devices are shown.
-On the right side the currently opened setup with its MRC and device configurations is displayed.
+On the left-hand side active MRC connections and their connected devices are shown.
+On the right-hand side the currently opened setup with its MRC and device configurations is displayed.

 At startup the two sides will not be linked together.
 This means hardware and setup can be separately edited without affecting each other.